staffeng42/awesome-staff-plus-engineering/README.md

 ### Interviewing

 - [How To Prep For Tech Interviews While Working Full-Time](https://www.youtube.com/watch?v=-LBUjaNEHcs) - 🎬 Staff-plus schedule can be overwhelming, preparing for interview too, tips on how to survive both combined
+- [awesome-behavioral-interviews](https://github.com/ashishps1/awesome-behavioral-interviews) - 👩‍💻Awesome tips and resources to prepare for Behavioral interviews
 - [LeetCode](https://leetcode.com/) - 💻 Can we really omit to list it?

 ### Other languages